§ Terminology Governance Guide

 § Characteristics

 Why bother?
 Because it’s going to be a mess soon if you don’t.
 Terminology has a life cycle.
-Some concepts and its specific terminology are long lived.
-They reside in their field related to other concepts.
+Some concepts and their specific terminology are long-lived.
+They reside in their field and are related to other concepts.
 Other terminologies are contemporary.
-Terminology can have broad application or conversely have a very specific small niche.
-Nevetheless, they all share these characteristics:
+Terminology can have broad applications or, conversely, have a specific small niche.
+Nevertheless, they all share these characteristics:

-1. The sources (definitions or defs) need to be managed, because its content is burdened with reputation
+- The sources (definitions or defs) need to be managed because its content is burdened with reputation

-2. References (or refs and xrefs) need to be managed in the digital world where creating copies is easy ands every copy for no reason whatsoever might cause confusion
+- References (or refs and xrefs) need to be managed in the digital world where creating copies is easy, and every copy for no reason whatsoever might cause confusion

-3. Different roles and responsibilities work with and work on a terminology.
-We got to keep track who did what in which role.
+- Different roles and responsibilities work with and work on terminology.
+We got to keep track of who did what in which role.

 § ToIP glossary